Merton Abbey, London: History

 Most of what is now the Merton Abbey residential area fell within the grounds of Merton Priory.
 The priory was founded by Gilbert Norman, the Sheriff of Surrey in 1114 and was built on the southern edge of the Roman Road known as Stane Street.
 Merton Priory remained an important centre of learning in the area until it was sacked by King Henry VIII in 1538.
 Surviving sections of the old priory wall can still be found in many of the area's gardens, especially near Liberty Avenue.

 During the 17th and 18th centuries, the ruins of the sacked priory were gradually replaced by mills as heavy industry developed along the River Wandle.
 The south of the neighbourhood consisted mainly of lavender fields.

 In the 18th century, the river itself was diverted from its original course and many waterways were created to drive the multitude of silk mills and bleaching works that had sprung up along this portion of the Wandle Valley.

 To assist the local industries, the world's first railway line, the Surrey Iron Railway opened in 1803 and ran up what is now Christchurch Road.
 The line closed in 1838.

 Merton Abbey, as a residential suburb, was developed in the 1930s, sitting to the south of the Liberty Print Works and Merton Board Mills.
 The neighbourhood was extended to the south with the addition of Brangwyn Crescent and neighbouring cul-de-sacs in the 1980s.
 This period also witnessed the demolition of Merton Board Mills, which was replaced by the Sainsbury's Savacentre.
-Merton Abbey station and railway line were also removed at this time and the line was replaced by the Merton relief road, Merantun Way.
+Merton Abbey station and railway line were also removed at this time (1989) and the line was replaced by the Merton relief road, Merantun Way.
 Liberty Print Works were eventually refurbished and converted into the Merton Abbey Mills craft village.
 In recent years, the remainder of the brownfield site to the east of Merton Abbey Mills has been developed into a residential complex which includes luxury apartments, a hotel, a gymnasium and several restaurants.

 Transport

 The area sits equidistantly between Colliers Wood and South Wimbledon stations on the London Underground Northern line.
-Frequent buses connect the neighbourhood to Wimbledon town centre, as well as Morden, Mitcham, Richmond, Tooting and Clapham.
+Frequent buses connect the neighbourhood to Wimbledon town centre, as well as Morden, Mitcham, Richmond, Putney, Tooting and Clapham.
 Wimbledon station's District line, National Rail and Tramlink services are located a mile and a half to the northwest.

-Until it was closed in 1929 the area was served by Merton Abbey railway station on the now defunct 'Merton Branch Line' between Merton Park railway station and Tooting Junction.
+Until it was closed in March 1929, the area was served by Merton Abbey railway station on the now defunct 'Merton Branch Line' between Merton Park railway station and Tooting Junction.